antibubblewrap/tradekit/README.md

   - Private APIs:
     1. `TradingExecutor`: a connector to the Deribit private trading API over a websocket.
        It may be used to place, edit & cancel orders, and close positions.
-    2. `UserStream`: provides streams for updates to orders placed, and trade executions.
+    2. `NewUserTradesStream`: a realtime stream of private trade executions.
+    3. `NewUserOrdersStream`: a realtime stream of private order updates

 ## Binance Features